stebleen/HCI-Lab1-Automatic-Speech-Recognition/README.md

 # Lab1-Automatic-Speech-Recognition
 This project is a language recognition program based on Python language.In this project, we will recognize the voice input by the user and complete some corresponding actions, such as playing music, etc.
 ## 1. Preparation
-### 1.1 Related configurations and Python libraries that need to be installed
+### 1.1 Related Configurations and Python Libraries That Need to be Installed
 Install SpeechRecognition

     pip install SpeechRecognition